Dog0719/Dog-s-Extra-Signage/README.md

 # Dog-s-Extra-Signage
-Package for BEE2.4 that adds extra signage
+Package for BEE2.4 that adds extra signage.
+Only have clean versions as of 30/5/2022

 Signage List: